Miss Americana & the Heartbreak Prince: Background and production

-American singer-songwriter Taylor Swift's seventh studio album, Lover, was released through Republic Records on August 23, 2019; it was her first album after she ended her 12-year contract with Big Machine Records.
+Taylor Swift's seventh studio album, Lover, was released through Republic Records on August 23, 2019; it was her first album after she ended her 12-year contract with Big Machine Records.
 Recorded after Swift finished her Reputation Stadium Tour in November 2018, Lover was inspired by her recalibrated personal life after the controversies leading up to her sixth studio album, Reputation (2017).
 The love she received from fans despite her tarnished "America's Sweetheart" reputation in the press, which "[assigned] humanity to her life", inspired her to embrace positivity and vulnerability.
 Lover predominantly consists of open-hearted love songs celebrating the ups and downs of love and represents her mature understanding of a sustainable relationship, with a bright and atmospheric sound incorporating 1980s-influenced pop rock and electropop.

 A few Lover songs reflected Swift's evolved perception of contemporary American politics.
 She had been warned against getting involved in politics by her record label since she started out as a country music singer in 2006, and did not publicly endorse any candidate for the 2016 U.S. presidential election.
 After witnessing the political events affecting the rights of certain people, she became disillusioned with the contemporary American political climate and decided to abandon her previous apolitical stance.
-In the 2018 U.S. midterm elections, she endorsed Democrat candidates for her home state of Tennessee—her first time publicly voicing her political opinion.
+In the 2018 U.S. midterm elections, she endorsed Democratic candidates for her home state of Tennessee—her first time publicly voicing her political opinion.
 The most explicitly political song on the album is "Miss Americana & the Heartbreak Prince", which she wrote a few months after the midterm elections.
 Swift wrote and produced the track with New Zealand producer Joel Little, who recorded it at Golden Age Studio in Los Angeles and Golden Age West Studio in Auckland.
 The song was mixed by Serban Ghenea, assisted by John Hanes, at MixStar Studios in Virginia Beach.